 The Chamber is a place for business owners to network and communicate with one another towards the purpose of improving the business community.
 We take our responsibility as non-political community advocates seriously, and as such, provide a link between our unincorporated area and Pacific County government.
 We market and promote Chamber sponsored events and community events that bring thousands of visitors to our local businesses.
+We also have established working relationships with our elected District 9 Legislators and are an active member of Pacific County EDC as part of the think tank “Dream Team”.

 Did you know the north peninsula generates nearly two-thirds of the property tax collected in the unincorporated portion of Pacific County?
 The Chamber is the voice for being treated fairly and equitably by our county government.
 As such, we tackle important issues such as the emerging septage problem, razor clam management, and public safety.
 We also keep watch over lodging tax funds, making sure distribution to the unincorporated part of the county remains in compliance with regulations.

 The Chamber is a non-profit organization founded to protect and promote the free enterprise system within the trade area and for the benefit of its membership.
 The Chamber is an organization of citizens interested in promoting and marketing worthwhile civic and/or cultural events for the community.
-Article II Purpose, from our Bylaws
+Opening paragraph ~ Article II Purpose, from our Bylaws

 Chamber members formed the North Peninsula Improvement Association (NPIA) to deal with Ocean Park Area flooding issues.
 The NPIA went on to work with the county to form a PDA which bought the private water system and turned it into a public water utility district owned by the citizens of Ocean Park.